3PMAP/3pmap/README.md

 The designs are open-source available, too!
 You can find them in another [repository](https://github.com/3pmap/3dprints) on this organisation page.

 ## Paper
 The subject is also precisely described in a paper.
-This paper is available to the public on Google Drive [here](https://github.com/3PMAP/profielwerkstuk/blob/master/prothesehand.pdf) (dutch).
+This paper is available to the public on Github [here].(https://github.com/3PMAP/profielwerkstuk/blob/master/prothesehand.pdf) (dutch).
 We are currently working on translating our documentation in English, so stay tuned!

 ## License